 Palliative care teams provide an organized, highly structured system for delivering care in the hospital.
 By delivering highly-effective, rigorously coordinated care, palliative care teams have a direct impact on cost reduction through:

-Inquiries about the State-by-State Report Card on Access to Palliative Care in Our Nation’s Hospitals, and/or the National Palliative Care Registry™, should be directed to:
+Inquiries about A State-by-State Report Card on Access to Palliative Care in Our Nation’s Hospitals should be directed to:

 Center to Advance Palliative Care